 When most people think about monitoring their heart health, they think about their cholesterol levels.
 And yes, it is true that cholesterol can to a point reflect the state of your cardiovascular system, it is an oversimplification to think it is the only factor.
 Recent research in the past 5-10 years clearly points to some other very valuable markers that help us to understand cardiovascular health to a much deeper degree.
 Combining these markers with traditional cholesterol values gives the most comprehensive assessment of cardiovascular health from blood work.

 For the time being, one of the most valuable tests for assessing inflammation, especially of the blood vessels, is called C-Reactive Protein.
-People with elevated lipid levels can have up to a 4-fold increased risk for a heart attack.
-People with elevated lipid levels and elevated C-reactive protein levels can have up to an 8-fold increase for heart attack.
-C-Reactive Protein is a marker for inflammation in the entire body, but seems to be of particular importance when looking at cardiovascular health and blood vessel inflammation.
+People with elevated lipid levels can have up to 4-fold increased risk for a heart attack.
+People with elevated lipid levels and elevated C-reactive protein levels can have up to an 8-fold increase in a heart attack.
+C-Reactive Protein is a marker for inflammation in the entire body but seems to be of particular importance when looking at cardiovascular health and blood vessel inflammation.

 Asking your doctor for C-Reactive protein levels as well as homocysteine levels are an important part of assessing cardiovascular risk factors.